 Surgery is the only effective treatment for removing cataracts.
 The procedure involves the removal of the clouded lens and replacing it with an artificial one known as an Intraocular Lens (IOL) to restore clear vision.
 One of the safest and most effective types of surgery, cataract surgery is performed on an out-patient basis and does not require an overnight stay in the hospital.
 Here at Atlas Eye, we perform the following 2 cataract surgery procedures:

-is the current gold standard of cataract removal.
+Micro-incision phacoemulsification is the current global standard of cataract removal.
 It uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
-With incision sizes of between 2 to 3 mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.
+With incision sizes of between 2 and 3mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.

-though still in its first generation, the procedure holds great potential as the next phase in development of minimally invasive cataract surgery.
-Laser energy is used to automate some of the more difficult steps of cataract surgery.
-LACS promises reduced ultrasound power utilisation, improved wound construction, greater predictability in lens positioning and advantages in some forms of complex cataract surgery.
+The procedure holds great potential as the next phase in the development of minimally invasive cataract surgery.
+Laser energy is used to automate some of the more difficult steps of the surgery.
+It promises reduced ultrasound power utilisation, improved wound construction, greater predictability in lens positioning and advantages in some forms of complex cataract surgery.